janezd/orange-lecture-notes-web/public/chapters/bcm-homeworks/classifiers/index.md

 Consider the following classifiers:

-1. classification tree of with a depth of 1 (so-called a "stump", set the parameter of the tree learner "Limit the depth to" to 1)
+1. classification tree of with a depth of 1 (so-called a "stump", set the parameter of the tree learner "Limit the maximal tree depth to" to 1)

 2. classification tree of with depth of 3